Hi, I’m David.

 I grew up in the small town of Jericho, Vermont.
 Although I was an athlete, I also enjoyed school.
 In 4th grade, I played chess every day at lunch, and at night I did all those sporty kid things like go to hockey or baseball practice.

 After high school, I decided to take a gap year and continue playing competitive Junior A ice hockey.
 During my gap year, I was learning so much that one gap year turned into two–I traveled to Spain, El Salvador, Australia, and back to Spain again.
-During these travels, I learned Spanish in a matter of weeks, and ignited my love for language learning, a tale I tell in this essay: How to Conquer Fear: Developing Courage on the Beaches of Barcelona.which led to an opportunity to become a personal trainer at a small gym, Fit 2 Excel, near my hometown.
+During these travels, I learned Spanish in a matter of weeks, and ignited my love for language learning, a tale I tell in this essay: How to Conquer Fear: Developing Courage on the Beaches of Barcelona.
+My gap year also led to an opportunity to become a personal trainer at a small gym, Fit 2 Excel, near my hometown.

 At Fit 2 Excel I was immediately thrust into teaching adult classes, youth classes, and one on one personal training.
 I gained experience working with people of all ages, in groups of all sizes.